 Dogs are more than pets; they are family members.
 One way to ensure your pet leads a long and happy life is to feed them the right food and avoid dog food dangers.

-According to a research study conducted by Cornucopia, carrageenan is found in more than 70 percent of canned pet food.
-This ingredient causes intestinal inflammation (inflammatory bowel disease) which can lead to cancer.
+According to a study by Cornucopia, carrageenan is found in more than 70 percent of canned pet food.
+This ingredient causes intestinal inflammation (inflammatory bowel disease), leading to cancer.
 Symptoms of this condition include weight loss, diarrhea, and vomiting.

-conducted studies regarding diabetes reveal one in 400-500 dogs are diagnosed with diabetes that can be caused by the food sweetener corn syrup.
-The consumption of this sweetener can cause hyperactivity, weight gain, and a modification in mental behavior.
+Conducted studies regarding diabetes reveal one in 400-500 dogs are diagnosed with diabetes which the food sweetener corn syrup can cause.
+The consumption of this sweetener can cause hyperactivity, weight gain, and a modification in cognitive behavior.

-The internal remains of an animal are known as by-products, and it is found in many different types of dog food.
-By-products are food-fillers that can cause disease to spread through a dog’s organs, tissues, and cause tumors.
+The internal remains of an animal are known as byproducts, found in many different types of dog food.
+Byproducts are food-fillers that can cause disease to spread through a dog’s organs, and tissues and cause tumors.

 Like corn syrup, xylitol is a sweetener.
-This ingredient causes dogs to vomit, become lethargic, and experience loss of coordination.
+Also known as birch sugar, this ingredient causes dogs to vomit, become lethargic, and experience a loss of coordination.
 Chewing gum, chocolate, and other human foods contain xylitol.
-The consumption of a product containing this ingredient for dogs could cause hypoglycemia which is caused by a rapid release of insulin from the pancreas.
+The consumption by dogs of any product with this ingredient could cause hypoglycemia, caused by a rapid release of insulin from the pancreas.

 BHT is the acronym for butylated hydroxytoluene.
 It is used to preserve certain fats and oils within the food.
 It is suggested that BHT can cause cancerous tumors.
-Dogs may not be able to break down this chemical in their liver which could cause changes in behavior.
+Dogs may be unable to break down this chemical in their liver, which could cause changes in behavior.